Master's Degree Policies

 Plan C: Culminating Experience-based Master's

 Plan C is designed for programs in which a well-defined culminating experience is more important than is an individual creative component.
 This degree will most frequently be available in professional degree programs.
 Each program will define a culminating experience such as a capstone course, a written examination, or some other approach to measure the candidate's understanding of the relevant material in the area.
+The student's supervisory committee would generally consist of faculty solely from within that discipline.
+The supervisory committee may specify that a certain level of performance (i.e., a minimum GPA) be obtained in specified courses or in the program itself.

 Professional/Non-Thesis Degree Programs